5 Herbs to Buy at The Nursery Instead of Starting From Seed

 When I first started gardening, one of the most frustrating things was not knowing that some plants are really hard to start from seed.
 I’m not saying these herbs are impossible to start from seed, but they often pose more difficulty or expend more resources than buying a small pot at the nursery to start.
+I think beginner herb gardening should be really fun and rewarding!
+So, if you want to start an herb garden, check out this list of herbs I’d buy at the nursery and skip starting from seed.

 1) Lavender

 Lavender is one of my favorite scents ever!
 It’s also an herb that flourishes here in my mediterranean climate, and requires little water once established.
-Lavender is notoriously difficult to germinate, but somewhat easy to propogate—so you have the potential to make more plants off your original later.
+Lavender is notoriously difficult to germinate, but somewhat easy to propogate—so you have the potential to make more plants off your original later by taking cuttings.
+If that sounds intimidating, don’t worry, I teach you how to propagate plants from cuttings.
+Propagating a plant, means to take a cutting and actually root it to create an identical plant.
+Some gardeners use water to root the cutting, while others use a soil medium.

 Lavender is a perennial herb that will return to your garden year after year.
 You can dry lavender for culinary uses, use it in potourri satchets, or simply let it be a pollinator plant.
 Bees love it!
 Sometimes I’ll rub my fingers on the lavender while walking through the garden just to benefit from the calming scent.

 Choose the right type of lavender.
 Lavandula is a huge genus that encompasses all types of lavender (such as english, french, spanish, lavandin, and more).
 Different varieties are better suited for different purposes.
 In my garden, I prefer to grow lavender for culinary purposes.
-I purposely chose ‘munstead’ lavender (a type of English lavender) to grow because using it is said to have good flavor for cooking.
+Therefore, I purposely chose ‘munstead’ lavender (a type of English lavender) to grow because using it is said to have the best flavor for cooking.
 Therefore, if you are looking to use lavender for a specific purpose, make sure to research what type to purchase. *This year I have also added ‘grosso’ lavender to my garden because it is a variety that is commonly used for oils and for its scent.

 2) Rosemary